Kiliya Conservation Project – Ukraine

 The greater part of the Danube Delta lies in Romania, while its northern part, on the left bank of the Kiliya arm, is situated in Ukraine (Odessa Oblast).

 Kiliya is a small provincial city on the Danube River, neighboring Romania, near the Black Sea.
-It is an important confluence of waterways and provides habitat for many wetlands species of amphibians and birds.
+It is an important confluence of waterways and provides a habitat for many wetlands species of amphibians and birds.